YeoLab/skipper/README.md

 ## Yeo-lab internal users:
 Please see the YEOLAB_INTERNAL.md file for specific instructions on running Skipper on the TSCC cluster.

+NOTE: The internal example files (example/yeo_lab_internal_example_config.yaml, example/yeo_lab_internal_example_manifest.csv, and profiles/tscc2_snakemake9/config.yaml) may also be useful for non-Yeo Lab users who would like to see examples of fully completed input files.

 # Set up
 ## Installation